 Trivia and History

 It may have opened with a transport café, but within a few years it was trading as an AJ's family restaurant.
 In 1997 it became a Little Chef, who referred to it as their Buckingham branch, with their other branch in Buckingham closing at the same time.
 In 1999 it closed and the old branch re-opened.
-The branch at Deanshanger is now Spice Hut.
+The restaurant at this site is now Spice Hut.

 In 1990 the Deanshanger Bypass opened, complicated the road layout here slightly by diverting the course of the A422.

 The hotel has been branded Deanshanger Motel, Shires Inn, Comfort Inn and now Hotel MK.
 It is owned by Shires Investments Ltd.

 |Buckingham (A421 west, 6 miles)||Services on the A422||none nearby|